Rachel (Sobrero) Stephens is a trial attorney who focuses her practice in the areas of Title IX defense, criminal defense and domestic relations.

 Rachel is a graduate of Colorado College in Colorado Springs, Colorado where she earned a Bachelor of Arts in Geology.
 After finishing her undergraduate work, Rachel moved to Tennessee where she lived and worked for a year and a half, before returning to Colorado where she attended law school at the University of Denver.
 While at DU, she was a member of both the trial team and the appellate team, which introduced her to the courtroom and gave her the opportunity to compete nationally for each team.
 Rachel graduated in the Order of Saint Ives, an honorary society designating the top ten percent of her class.

-Rachel is a member of the Tennessee Bar Association and sits on the board of Women In Numbers, a nonpartisan organization which engages and encourages qualified women to seek public office.
+Rachel is a member of the Tennessee Bar Association and the National Association of Criminal Defense Attorneys, and she sits on the board of Women In Numbers, a nonpartisan organization which engages and encourages qualified women to seek public office.